Type 7032

 Comment This poem occurs both in manuscripts in which the poem is transmitted among the poetry of Gregory of Nazianzus (α-branch) and in manuscript containing the Corpus Dionysiacum (β-branch).
 In one manuscript, it is transmitted in a manuscript with works by Proclus and Porphyry.
 Although the hymn wasn't originally composed as a book epigram, it functions as such in some manuscripts of Ps.-Dionysius the Areopagite.
 For an overview of all manuscripts that transmit this poem, see Macé (2023: 197-204).

-The epigram also occurs in the 16th-century manuscript Sinai gr.
+The poem also occurs as a book epigram in the 16th-century manuscript Sinai gr.
 320 (ff.
 93v-94r).

 Bibliography